Bipartisan group of senators working through weekend to forge border security deal: "We have to act now"

 Washington — A bipartisan group of senators is working through the weekend to forge a deal on asylum policy changes designed to reduce migrant crossings along the southern border, hoping to make a rare breakthrough on one of Congress' most intractable issues, three congressional officials told CBS News.

 Sens.
-Michael Bennet (D-Colo.), James Lankford (R-Okla.), Chris Murphy (D-Conn.), Kyrsten Sinema (I-Ariz.) and Thom Tillis (R-N.C.) are negotiating a compromise to overhaul how migrants are processed along the U.S.-Mexico border, where illegal crossings have soared to all-time highs over the past two years.
+Michael Bennet of Colorado, James Lankford of Oklahoma, Chris Murphy of Connecticut, Kyrsten Sinema of Arizona and Thom Tillis of North Carolina are negotiating a compromise to overhaul how migrants are processed along the U.S.-Mexico border, where illegal crossings have soared to all-time highs over the past two years.
 The compromise they're envisioning would be part of a broader national security funding package requested by President Biden that includes aid to Israel, Ukraine and border security money, which Senate Republicans have conditioned on significant restrictions on asylum.

+Bennet and Murphy are Democrats, and Lankford and Tillis are Republicans.
+Sinema is a former Democrat who became an independent late last year.

 The bipartisan group spoke on Wednesday night to hash out a framework for the potential deal, and will continue their talks through the weekend alongside their staff, the congressional officials said.
 If a breakthrough materializes in the Senate, it's unclear if the Republican-led House would take up and pass a bipartisan border proposal that is not as strict as a measure it passed earlier this year.

-In an interview with CBS News, Sinema, a former Democrat who became an independent late last year, said the Senate negotiators believe there's an urgent need to address what she called a "porous border" and "loopholes" in U.S. immigration law being exploited by those smuggling migrants into the country.
+In an interview with CBS News, Sinema said the Senate negotiators believe there's an urgent need to address what she called a "porous border" and "loopholes" in U.S. immigration law being exploited by those smuggling migrants into the country.

 "There's growing concern, from folks on both sides of the aisle, that we have to act now, as a national security measure, to protect our border and ensure the safe passage of migrants into our country for those who do qualify for asylum," Sinema said.